-В. Estimated Costs
+B. Estimated Costs

-- Estimated costs of completing installation of required public improvements shall be itemized by improvement type and certified by a licensed professional engineer, and is subject to approval by the UDO - 2.
+- 1. Estimated costs of completing installation of required public improvements shall be itemized by improvement type and certified by the developer's licensed professional engineer, and is subject to approval by the UDO Administrator. - 2.
 Estimated costs for completing private site improvements shall be itemized and certified by the developer's contractor, and is subject to approval by the UDO Administrator.